-An introduction to costuming for the theater, television and film.
+This course is an introduction to costuming for the theater, television and film.
 Topics included: fabrics, sewing, wardrobe observations, color coordination, script analysis and basic drawing.
-Class will design costumes for one Golden West College production and each student will work on the wardrobe crew on the main stage show.
-Required for students planning to transfer to California State University, Long Beach and Fullerton.
+Students will participate in the design and construction of costumes for Golden West College productions and will work on the production wardrobe crew.
+This course is required for students planning to transfer to California State University, Long Beach and Fullerton.
 Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-THEATER ARTS 188 - 3 Units Body Movements for the Actor
+Body Movements for the Actor